Deputies: Man died in Bennettsville night club shooting after assaulting security guard

 BENNETTSVILLE, S.C.
-(WBTW) — Marlboro County deputies have identified a man they say assaulted a security guard at a night club and was shot in self-defense.
+(WBTW) — Marlboro County deputies have identified a man they sidy assaulted a security guard at a night club and was shot in self-defense.

 When they arrived, the owner of the club told them while he was closing down and cleaning up, Toran Simmons, who was banned from the bar, came in wanting a drink.